 Ability to Keep Residents Mobile

-This datapoint is a measure of the percentage of long-term stay residents who maintained mobility.
-Some believe that the ability to move around is critical to patients well-being.
+This metric is a measure of the percentage of long-term care residents who maintained mobility.
+Some experts argue that the ability to move around is critical to patients well-being.

 Short-term Care: Rehospitalizations